FranckLab/single-layer-3D-TFM/README.md

 3. Run the `SL3DTFM_runscript.m` script in Matlab, then start Docker and run the `run_sl_tfm_ps.ps1` in PowerShell, and finally run the `SL3DTFM_postFEniCS.m` script in Matlab.

 ### Health warning!
 Deconvolution and Docker both may require a **large amount of RAM**.
 We recommend a minimum of 32GB system RAM.
-To avoid issues when running Matlab, then start Docker and run the FEA, since at least 16GB of RAM should be allocated to Docker and deconvolution may also require more than 16GB RAM.
+To avoid issues, run the Matlab displacement computations, then start Docker and run the FEA.
+This works best since at least 16GB of RAM should be allocated to Docker and deconvolution may also require more than 16GB RAM depending on settings and image sizes.

 ## 3rd party files
-We have used several 3rd party Matlab scripts, cheifly from the Matlab File Exchange, and have included relevent licences ins subfolder here.
+We have used several 3rd party Matlab scripts, cheifly from the Matlab File Exchange, and have included relevent licences in a subfolder.
-* Supplement m files from the MATLAB file exchange include:
+* Supplemental `.m`-files from the MATLAB file exchange include:
- - gridfit.m
+ - `gridfit.m`
- - imagesc3D.m
+ - `imagesc3D.m`
- - inpaint_nans3.m
+ - `inpaint_nans3.m`
- - regionprops3d.m
+ - `regionprops3d.m`
- - regularizeNd.m
+ - `regularizeNd.m`
- - turbo.m
+ - `turbo.m`

 ## FAQ